Tiny-Essentials/.github/profile/README.md

 We love simplicity and thoughtful details from tiny tools and experiments to gentle ideas that grow into something special.

-This is a place where curiosity is welcome, creativity is encouraged, and every small project matters 🌱
+This is a place where curiosity is welcome, creativity is encouraged, and every small project matters.

 Made with care, patience, and a lot of love 💕